-We actually aren’t sure what “marketers” Wid Bastian and Cameron Davis he did – except keep all our fees and royalties.
+We actually aren’t sure what “marketers” Wid Bastian and friends did – except keep all our fees and royalties.

 The fees were supposed to be an investment to buy ads and pay the salaries for managing us, but they kept OUR ROYALTIES, which we were supposed to get – and there were a LOT of royalties!

 So, in my opinion, Wid Bastian is a piece of shit, and so are his cohorts.
 Avoid them, and tell your friends to avoid them.